GarciaE89/gametradez/README.md

 * GitHub: https://github.com/GarciaE89

 ## Questions
 Gametradez welcomes any questions regarding the application.
-Feel free to message any of the contributors.
+Feel free to message any of the contributors with the emails listed above.